-Share your Prayer: use social media to share your prayer and inspire others to add their ‘amen’.
+Use social media to share your prayer and inspire others to add their ‘Amen’.

 How to pray for justice

 We have hope.
-God can and does change the world.
-Even the greatest injustice and the largest problem can be overcome by the power of prayer.
-He can make a difference, and often chooses to act through our prayer and action.
+God can - and does - change the world.
+Even the greatest injustice can be overcome by the power of prayer.
+God can make a difference, and often chooses to act through our prayer and action.